 Google gobbles up Nest

-This week, Alphabet decided to fold its smart home Nest back into Google — the company that bought it for $3.2 billion in 2014.
+Updated May 8, 2019 — Alphabet has decided to fold its smart home Nest back into Google — the company that bought it for $3.2 billion in 2014.
 Although Nest appeared to operate on its own — the thermostats, security cameras and alarms were still, of course, connecting to the Google world.

 But now that connection is much more clear.
 Think of the dotted line between Google to your Google Home hub to your Nest device now highlighted in bright yellow marker.